 As if all of that weren't enough, the other day I read her new e-book, The Family First Creative – 42 Tips for Following Your Dreams While Putting Your Family First, which helped me pull it all together even more.

-It really helped to get it all down on paper and realize that, thankfully, I’m not all that far off from where I’d like to be.
-Most of my day reflects my priorities, except at times I work too much.
+It really helped to get it all down on paper and realize that, thankfully, I'm not all that far off from where I'd like to be.
+Most of my day reflects my priorities, except the times when I work on the computer too much!
 It really helps to have renewed my commitment to keep the laptop closed on Sundays.
 (Read more about that in the comments here: Has Technology Stolen Your Evenings, Weekends, and Vacations?)

-If you have any insights or tips on all of this, I’d love to hear it, because I need all the help I can get!
+If you have any insights or tips on all of this, I'd love to hear it!

 Of course taking stock and making a new plan won't mean every moment in life will be all sparkly.
 And as Jen says, sometimes you'll need to kick into “survival mode” to get through extra busy times, but if you know that you're generally headed in the right direction you'll still be at peace.